alsadio/RLagent-tic-tac-toe/README.md

 ## Project Structure
 - `Model.py`: Contains the main model classes for Evolutionary Strategy, SARSA, and Q-Learning
 - `Agents.py`: Defines the agent classes including RuleBaseAgent, SarsaMLPAgent, and QLearningMLPAgent
-- `Game.py`: Implements the Tic-Tac-Toe game logic (not provided in the snippet)
+- `Game.py`: Implements the Tic-Tac-Toe game logic
-- `Utils.py`: Utility functions for feature construction and other helper methods (not provided in the snippet)
+- `Utils.py`: Utility functions for feature construction and other helper methods
 - `Player.py`: Defines the Player enum, representing the two players in the game

 ### Player Enum